Sermons

 Latest Channel News

 – Spanish dubbed audio has begun rolling out on the latest sermons.
-The dub versions will usually be available two to three days later after the English audio version has been released.
+The dub versions will usually be available 10 to 14 days later after the English audio version has been released.